Succinct Encodings of Binary Trees with Application to AVL Trees: Asymptotics for a Family of Recursions

 where $c$ is a positive integer and $f$ is a multivariate polynomial with non-negative coefficients.

-\begin{remark} The elements of $\mF_h$ are usually \emph{not} the objects of $\mF$ of size $h$ (in our tree applications they contain trees of height $h$).
-The fact that each $\mF_h$ is finite implies that the $F_h(z)$ are polynomials with non-negative coefficients. \end{remark}
+\begin{remark} The elements of $\mF_h$ are usually \emph{not} the objects of $\mF$ of size $h$ (in our tree applications they contain trees of height $h$, not trees with $h$ nodes).
+The fact that each $\mF_h$ is finite implies that the $F_h(z)$ are polynomials with non-negative coefficients.
+The coefficient of $z^n$ in $F_h(z)$ counts the number of objects of size $n$ within the subclass indexed by $h$ (i.e., the number of trees with $n$ nodes and height $h$ in our applications). \end{remark}

-We assume that there exists a (necessarily unique) positive real solution $C$ to the equation $C=f(C,C,\dots, C)$, and for each $h\geq0$ we let $\alpha_h$ be the unique positive real solution to $F_h(z)=C$.
+We assume that there exists a (necessarily unique) positive real solution $C$ to the equation $C=f(C,C,\dots, C)$, which we call a \emph{fixed point} of $f$, and for each $h\geq0$ we let $\alpha_h$ be the unique positive real solution to $F_h(z)=C$.
 In order to rule out degenerate cases and cases where the counting sequence has periodic behaviour, we need another definition.